 I should tell more stories – more history/allegories in my work from here.

-My carvings are fun, but they are ultimately decoration – good for $500, which is fine and I need to carve now and then regardless.
-My cartoon/funny stuff hits home to some, but again I will do them more for my own fun.
+My carvings are fun but ultimately decoration – good for $500max for many hours work, which is fine given I need to carve now and then regardless.
+My cartoon/funny stuff hits home to some, again I will do them more for my own fun.

-Most of all, I’ve shifted from hobbyist to artist, at last.
+Most of all, I’ve shifted from hobbyist to artist, at last perhaps.